DCX-Team-knowledge/SFDC-Dev-Best-Practices/README.md

 ﻿# Salesforce Developer Consultant Best Practices

 ## Overview
 Welcome to the **Salesforce Developer Consultant Best Practices** guide!
-This repository is designed to help new developers quickly get up to speed with the best practices, coding standards, and tools you'll need in your role.
-It includes guidelines, code examples, and resources to ensure that you deliver high-quality, maintainable solutions for clients.
+This repository is designed to help new developers quickly get up to speed with the best practices, coding standards, and tools needed in your role.

+### This guide includes:
+- Clear coding standards for Apex, LWC, and general development.
+- Security guidelines for safe development.
+- Deployment best practices, including CI/CD.
+- Resources for continuous learning and tool recommendations.

 ## Table of Contents
 1. [Introduction](#introduction)